 There is also a park and several playgrounds in Flam.
 Great to let your kids run off some energy.

 How to Spend One Day in Flam – Itinerary & Tours

 For such a small place, Flam offers quite a lot of activities.
 But most tourists only have one day in Flam.
 Here is my suggestion on how to best spend one day in Flam.
 The hours I suggest are based on the current summer schedule (2017).

-You can change the order of the activities, but this gives you an idea on what you can see and do in Flam in one a day.
+You can change the order of the activities, but this gives you an idea of what you can see and do in Flam in one day.
 Also, you can do pretty much the same trip starting in Gudvangen as well.